arulrajnet/blog.arulraj.net/content/install-android-sdk-without-android-studio.md

 Refer [Github issue](https://github.com/microsoft/appcenter/issues/2341#issuecomment-1314272461) .
 There is a issue in both 31 and 32 version of tools.
 ### Cannot install without signing

-Initially try to install normal SDK.
+Initially try to install normal APK.
 Its not installed and got error.
 Debug build solves that problem

 ### Different Notification tone for this app